 Components necessary for a program to be considered authentically Montessori include multi-age groupings that foster peer learning, uninterrupted blocks of work time, and guided choice of work activity.
 In addition, a full complement of specially designed Montessori learning materials should be meticulously arranged and available for use in an aesthetically pleasing environment.
 The AMS also requires that the lead teacher in each classroom hold a Montessori credential from an accredited training center for their assigned level.

 In order to respect the courageous history of our great country, students will learn the United States Pledge of Allegiance, but respectfully have the option to vocally participate.
-Newspaper articles, radio and TV news programming, and exposure to current events will provide lessons in citizenship.
+Newspaper articles, radio and TV news programming, as well as exposure to current events will provide lessons in citizenship.
 Occasionally, recorded and/or live television broadcasts will be a part of the educational programming.
 Historical events, cultural celebrations, national elections and top stories offer valuable world perspective and children at Spruce Tree will be exposed, in short intervals, to news as part of their learning experience.

 - Provide cotton linens, rather than paper products, for general use.